rebsonoliveira/sql-server/samples/tutorials/c#/README.md

 ### .NET Framework

 .NET Framework is pre-installed with Windows.
-For Linux and Mac OS X you can download .NET Framework from the [Mono Project](http://www.mono-project.com/).
+For Linux and Mac OS X you can download [.NET Core](https://www.microsoft.com/net/core#windows).

 ### A SQL Database